anlow12/zstack/README.md

 In terms of complexity, ZStack sticks to the design principles of APIs managing everything, full automation, self-managed services, no hardware lockin, and user-friendly query APIs, providing a software easy to setup and long-term operation.

+Stability
+Plugin system in ZStack enables to add or remove features without affecting followings:
+1) existing codes
-In terms of stability, ZStack was born with a plugin system that adding or removing features will not impact existing codes, a workflow engine that can rollback completed changes on error, a cascade framework that can spread an operation from a resource to dependent resources, and three rigorous automated testing systems that guard every single feature, solving the stability issue in architectural designs.
+2) a workflow engine that can rollback completed changes on error
+3) a cascade framework that can spread an operation from a resource to dependent resources 4) three rigorous automated testing systems that guard every single feature, solving the stability issue in architectural designs

 Besides, ZStack is extremely scalable that a single management node is capable of managing hundreds of thousands of physical servers, managing millions of virtual machines, and serving tens of thousands of concurrent API requests,